-As highlighted in the employer bulletin, there are a number of other discretions which Scheme employers may exercise under the LGPS Regulations 2013.
+There are a number of other discretions which Scheme employers may exercise under the LGPS Regulations 2013.
 There is, however, no requirement to have a written policy in respect of these.
-However the following areas of discretion would be useful for scheme members, in order for them to establish the clear policy intention that the employers hold in these particular areas.
+However, the following areas of discretion would be useful for scheme members, in order for them to establish the clear policy intention that the employers hold in these particular areas.

-Shared Cost Additional Voluntary Contributions (SCAVCs)
+Shared Cost Additional Voluntary Contributions (SCAVCs) (Regulation 17 of the LGPS Regulations 2013)